cypress-io/circleci-orb/README.md

 ## Versions

 Cypress orb is _versioned_ so you can be sure that the configuration will _not_ suddenly change as we change orb commands.
 We follow semantic versioning to make sure you can upgrade project configuration to minor and patch versions without breaking changes.
+See [CircleCI Orb versioning documentation](https://circleci.com/docs/2.0/creating-orbs/#semantic-versioning-in-orbs).

-You can find all changes and published orb versions at [cypress-io/circleci-orb/releases](https://github.com/cypress-io/circleci-orb/releases).
+You can find all changes and published orb versions for Cypress orb at [cypress-io/circleci-orb/releases](https://github.com/cypress-io/circleci-orb/releases).

 We are using `cypress-io/cypress@1` version in our examples, so you get the latest published orb version 1.x.x.
 But we recommend locking it down to an exact version to prevent unexpected changes from suddenly breaking your builds.